mdyao/CSNorm/README.md

 ## :heart: Citing Us
-If you find this repository or our work useful, please consider giving a star :star: and citation :t-rex:, which would be greatly appreciated:
+If you find this repository or our work useful, please consider giving a star :star: and citation :t-rex: , which would be greatly appreciated:

 ```bibtex
 @inproceedings{yao2023csnorm,